wp-plugins/json-api/readme.txt

 == Description ==

-JSON API offers a means of retrieving and manipulating WordPress content using HTTP requests.
-There are two main goals with JSON API:
+JSON API allows you to retrieve and manipulate WordPress content using HTTP requests.
+There are two main goals:

 1. Provide a simple, consistent external interface
-2. Create a stable, understandable internal implementation
+1. Create a stable, understandable internal implementation

 This plugin was created for [The Museum of Modern Art](http://moma.org/), whose weblog [Inside/Out](http://moma.org/explore/inside_out) is served from Ruby on Rails.
 Instead of reimplementing the site templates as a WordPress theme, we opted for a Rails front-end that displays content served from a WordPress back-end.
 JSON API provides the necessary interface for retrieving content and accepting comment submissions.

-See the *Other Notes* section for complete API documentation.
+See the [Other Notes](http://wordpress.org/extend/plugins/json-api/other_notes/) section for complete API documentation.

 == Installation ==